The module consists of eight units of study, all of which you should complete. They make up the following three sections:

 Section 3 Presentation of Results and Writing Grant Applications

-The final module (Units 7 and 8) introduces generic skills that are necessary in writing scientific reports and grant applications.
+The final section (Units 7 and 8) introduces generic skills that are necessary in writing scientific reports and grant applications.
 The publication of papers and scientific reports is essential to disseminate the results of your project and to enable your work to become known in the scientific field.
 Scientific writing is introduced with details on how to construct a paper.
-In the final part of the course the grant application process is described in detail and some useful guidance on how to write a good application is outlined.
+In the final part of this section the grant application process is described in detail and some useful guidance on how to write a good application is outlined.

 - explain the importance of hypotheses in modern scientific thinking